 - Cyber bullying affects all races.

-CyberBullying Statistics 2014: What Can Be Done To Prevent Cyber Bullying
+Cyber Bullying Statistics: What Can Be Done To Prevent Cyber Bullying?

-- Encourage teens to report incidents of cyber bullying to an adult, but be careful to reassure victims they will not be punished.
+- Encourage teens to report incidents of cyber bullying to an adult, but be careful to reassure victims that they will not be punished.